tonymih/tonymih.github.io/_posts/2024-02-23-chi-square-test.md

 * The resulting test statistic for both tests will be the same
 * The Chi-Square Test can be represented using 2x2 tables of data - meaning it can be easier to explain to stakeholders
-* The Chi-Square Test can extend out to more than 2 groups - meaning the client can have one consistent approach to measuring signficance
+* The Chi-Square Test can extend out to more than 2 groups - meaning the client can have one consistent approach to measuring significance

 From the *campaign_data* table in the client database, we isolated customers that received "Mailer 1" (low cost) and "Mailer 2" (high cost) for this campaign, and excluded customers who were in the control group.